barbosaigor/graphdeppicker/README.md

 # Graphdeppicker
-Graphdeppicker implements a weight-based probability picker which chooses dependencies on a graph.
+Graphdeppicker implements an algorithm that picks dependencies from a dependency graph, taking into account the probability of each node.

+The algorithm is performed in two main steps.
-First the algorithm picks K nodes, then it picks N dependencies on those nodes.
+First, the algorithm chooses K nodes, then it picks N dependencies on those nodes.
-Heavy nodes are more likely to be picked.
+Heavy nodes are more likely to be chosen.

 ## Documentation

-**Run** gets a graph and the amount of nodes.
-Return selected nodes
+**Pick** gets a graph with the maximum amount of nodes that can be picked.
+The algorithm randomly chooses the nodes, taking into account the weight of each node, and returns a set of nodes.

 | Node | Weight | Dependency |
 | ------------- |:-----------------:| -------------:|